 Q: Do you have to live on campus to be in the CPLC?

 A: No, students can choose to live on or off campus.

 Q: Is the CPLC a class or a club?

-A: The CPLC is a group of students who take classes together and work together.
+A: Neither.
+The CPLC is a group of students who take classes together, work together, and support one another.
 They all take the CPLC PSYC3001 course, which counts as an elective for psychology majors.